Introduction

 -

-Escape: The item must escape the defendant's control.
+Escape: The substance must escape from the defendant's land to a place outside their occupation or control.

 -